-Girl Scout troop nonprofit checking accounts are required to have at least two approved volunteer signers (one troop leader and another approved volunteer who are unrelated and not in the same household) on the account.
-New troops are required to complete required training (in order to receive bank letter) and to establish a troop bank account within 30 days of the first meeting.
+Girl Scout troop checking accounts are required to have at least two approved volunteer signers (one troop leader and another approved volunteer who are unrelated and not in the same household) on the account.
+New troops are required to establish the troop bank account within 30 days of the first troop meeting.
 Any troop earning and spending money is required to have a bank account set up.
 The Girl Scout leader and at least one other approved volunteer must visit the bank together and complete the forms required to open a new checking account.
-One signer will hold the checkbook/debit card(s), while the other receives the statements or has access to the account through online services (this procedure safeguards girls' monies).
+One signer will hold the check book/debit card(s), while the other receives the statements or has access to the account through online services (this procedure safeguards girls' monies).

-New troops need to establish a nonprofit bank account so they are ready to deposit money, such as group dues and/or money from Product Programs or group money-earning activities.
+New troops need to establish a bank account so they are ready to deposit money, such as group dues, and/or money from Product Programs or group money-earning activities.